Transfer learning for high-dimensional Factor-augmented sparse linear model: Conclusion

 \section{Conclusion}

-In this paper, we study the factor-augmented sparse linear model within a transfer learning framework, aiming to address the challenge of strong correlations among predictors and to account for potential latent factor structures, along with leveraging these auxiliary datasets to improve estimation accuracy.
+In this paper, we study the factor-augmented sparse linear model within a transfer learning framework, aiming to address the challenge of strong correlations among covariates and to account for potential latent factor structures, along with leveraging these auxiliary datasets to improve estimation accuracy.
 This setting is particularly relevant to economic, financial, and medical applications, where the target dataset is often limited in size but accompanied by multiple heterogeneous auxiliary sources that can help enhance the estimation accuracy of regression coefficients.
 We propose transfer learning procedures that effectively exploit these auxiliary datasets and establish non-asymptotic error bounds for the resulting estimators under both $\ell_1$- and $\ell_2$- estimation errors.
 To mitigate the risk of negative transfer, we further develop a transferable source detection method in a data-driven manner and provide a thorough theoretical analysis of its consistency.
-We also adopt an inferential framework to test the adequacy of the factor model and construct valid simultaneous confidence intervals for regression coefficients of interest.
+We also adopt an inferential framework to construct valid simultaneous confidence intervals for regression coefficients of interest.
 The proposed simultaneous confidence intervals, constructed via a studentized bootstrap procedure, are especially noteworthy in that their lengths vary across coefficients, thereby reflecting the heterogeneous influence of different features on the response.
 Simulation experiments and a real-data study demonstrate the practical advantages of our methodology, showing that the proposed procedures yield substantial improvements in estimation accuracy, deliver reliable uncertainty quantification, and remain robust across heterogeneous environments.
+Future work could extend the proposed framework to nonlinear or generalized factor-augmented models, allowing more flexible relationships between the response and covariates.
+Another direction is to incorporate robust estimation techniques, such as Huber regression or other robust loss functions, into the transfer learning framework to improve stability under heavy-tailed errors and domain shifts induced by latent factor heterogeneity.